Introducing the Cross-Chain Interoperability Protocol (CCIP) for Decentralized Inter-Chain Messaging and Token Movements

 Cross-Chain Interoperability Protocol (CCIP)

-CCIP is an open-source standard that enables smart contracts on any blockchain to send and receive data packets to and from smart contracts on any other blockchain network.
+CCIP is a global standard that enables smart contracts on any blockchain to send and receive data packets to and from smart contracts on any other blockchain network.
 The protocol is generalized in nature, supporting the delivery of any type of data that a smart contract may want to deliver across chains.
 Generalized cross-chain interoperability will give developers a simple framework to build cross-chain applications without dealing with the complexity of the underlying protocols.

-All applications built on top of CCIP like the Programmable Token Bridge, other cross-chain bridges, and cross-chain dApps can tap into the security of the Anti-Fraud Network in order to automate detection and mitigation of nefarious activity.
+All applications built on top of CCIP like the Programmable Token Bridge, other cross-chain bridges, and cross-chain dApps can tap into the security of the Risk Management Network in order to automate detection and mitigation of nefarious activity.
 We are also exploring defense-in-depth approaches that can be deployed in the future such as trusted execution environments, hardware security modules for key management, crypto-economic security through staking, and more.

 Chainlink’s cross-chain tech stack will be powered by decentralized networks of independent, highly reputable oracle node operators.
 Chainlink nodes will run the OCR 2.0 client to securely and cost-efficiently reach consensus off-chain on cross-chain transactions.
 OCR 2.0 removes any single point of failure and supports the ability to scale to hundreds of independent node operators without meaningfully increasing on-chain gas costs.
 Importantly, the report will contain a signature of every oracle node that responded, creating accountability and providing a trail that can be used to implement trust-minimization techniques.